xlladdins/xll/docs/Excel4MacrosA-D.md

     > the contents of the cell in the first column of each row (or first
     > row of each column) as the first data point of the data series.

-Categories    is a logical value corresponding to the Categories (X Labels) In First Row (or First Column, depending on the value of rowcol) check box in the Paste Special dialog box.
+Categories&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Categories (X Labels) In First Row (or First Column, depending on the value of rowcol) check box in the Paste Special dialog box.

   - > If categories is TRUE, Microsoft Excel selects the check box and
     > uses the contents of the first row (or column) of the selection as